 Sung Hoon with a cat, I can’t deal

 Heya!
 I’m trying my hand on this recapping biz again.
 Sorry if this is weeks late though.
 Hope you’d still appreciate it and fangirl with me.
 Also, if I get lazy as I get through this post, it just might turn into an opinion-cap and not a detailed recap.
 We’ll see.
 Here goes!

 (All of the gifs courtesy of my dear friend Charlie!)

-*** Continue reading “Recap: My Secret Romance Episode 1”
+*** Continue reading “Premiere Watch: My Secret Romance (Episode 1 Recap)”

 Someone’s walking around in kissy-kissy shoes!
 And kissy-kissy shoes equals happy me!
 Jin-wook hasn’t realized it yet but his body is showing signs of L-O-V-E. Jealousy, spitting nonsense phrases strung together, telltale signs we’re gonna get there soon!
 We are also teased with the real-age discovery multiple of times which makes me sit on the edge of my seat!
 Read on!
 Continue reading “Recap: Baby-Faced Beauty Episode 7”